Local Gaussian cross-spectrum analysis: Conclusion

-The \textit{local Gaussian cross-spectrum} $\lgcsd[p]{k\ell}{\LGp}{\omega}$ can be used to detect nonlinear dependencies between the marginals $\Yz{k,t}$ and $\Yz{\ell,t}$ of a multivariate time series $\TSR{\bmYz{t}=\parenR{\Yz{1,t},\dots,\Yz{d,t}}}{t\in\ZZ}{}$.
-This provides, together with the \textit{local Gaussian auto-spectrum} from \citet{jordanger17:_lgsd}, a \textit{local Gaussian approach to spectral analysis}, which in particular can be used to detect if the time series under investigation deviates from being Gaussian.
+The resulting \textit{local Gaussian approach to spectral analysis} can in particular be used to detect if the interdependency structure of the time series under investigation deviates from being Gaussian.
 For time series whose ordinary auto- and cross-spectra are flat, any peaks and troughs from the \textit{local Gaussian approach} can then be considered indicators of \textit{local nonlinear traits} and \textit{local periodicities}.